-- 1. The IDC will examine the current hour (00) and next hour (01) for all Market Flows and Interchange Transactions. - 2.
-The IDC will issue an ADJUST List based upon the time the TLR 3b is called.
-The ADJUST List will include curtailments of Non-firm Market Flows and Interchange Transactions using Non-firm Point-to-Point Transmission Service as necessary to allow room for Firm Market Flows and those Interchange Transactions using Firm Point-to-Point Transmission Service to start as scheduled. - 3.
+- 1. The IDC will examine the current hour (00) and next hour (01) for all Interchange Transactions. - The IDC will issue an ADJUST List based upon the time the TLR 3b is called.
+The ADJUST List will include curtailments of Interchange Transactions using Non-firm Point-to-Point Transmission Service as necessary to allow room for those Interchange Transactions using Firm Point-to-Point Transmission Service to start as scheduled. - 3.
 At 00:25, the IDC will check for additional Interchange Transactions using Firm Point-to-Point Transmission Service that were submitted to the IDC by that time and issue a second ADJUST List if those additional Interchange Transactions are found. - 4.
 All existing or new Interchange Transactions using Non-firm Point-to-Point Transmission Service that are increasing or expected to start during the current hour or next hour will be placed on HALT or HOLD.
-There is no Reallocation of lower-priority Interchange Transactions using Non-firm Point-to-Point Transmission Service. - 5.
-Interchange Transactions using Firm Point-to-Point Transmission Service that were submitted to the IDC by 00:25 will be allowed to start as scheduled. - 6.
-Interchange Transactions using Firm Point-to-Point Transmission Service that were submitted to the IDC after 00:25 will be held.
+There is no